arsheenkour/myportal/README.md

-# MyPortal - Developer Advocate Portfolio Site
+# Arsheen Kour Portal Design - An Active Community Contributor

 A modern, responsive portfolio website built for showcasing development and technical advocacy skills.
 This project uses a clean HTML/CSS design with Docker containerization for easy deployment.